ramuta/gae-py3-boilerplate/README.md

 ## TODO

+- translation system for email subjects
 - suspend user
 - delete user (marking user as deleted=True - this does not really delete the user from the Datastore)
 - edit password
 - login with password
-- translation system for email subjects
+- Admin: update SendGrid key
 - Slovene translations (all HTML templates)
 - Documentation